Topics

-Vision Insurance in Canada: Key Coverage Details
+Vision Health Insurance in Canada: Key Coverage Details

 Most health insurance policies include coverage for vision and eye care.
 Coverage usually includes eye exams, glasses, contacts, prescription sunglasses, and more.
 It’s uncommon to find a stand-alone vision care insurance policy—most have at least basic health care included in their packages in combination with comprehensive vision care.

 Optical health is important, but the cost to maintain eye health and prevent problems can be high.
 Health insurance plans usually cover the cost of vision care services, including glasses and contacts.
-Read on to find out what’s covered in your vision plan, if you need to add more coverage for your needs, and where to find the best price for vision care insurance.

 What is vision insurance?

 Vision insurance is a way to protect your eyesight and help you maintain good eye health.
 It’s an insurance policy designed to cover the costs of vision care, such as annual eye exams, contact lenses, glasses, and even laser vision correction.
-Generally, vision benefits are a part of your health insurance plan.
-Vision insurance plans vary by provider, so it’s important to research different plans and find one that works best for you and your family.

-What does eye insurance cover?
+What does vision health insurance cover?

 Generally, vision plans will provide coverage for routine eye exams as well as discounts on eyeglasses or contact lenses.
 Some providers also offer additional benefits such as discounts on laser vision correction procedures or coverage for certain medical conditions that may affect your eyesight.